jbelien/oci-viewer/README.md

 **Based on [OpenStreetMap Community Index](https://github.com/osmlab/osm-community-index)**

-This tool allows you to browse the resources the OpenStreetMap Community Index and see its features on a map.
+This tool allows you to browse the resources of the OpenStreetMap Community Index and see its features on a map.

 ## Run locally